Safer nicotine, saving lives: tobacco harm reduction in Latin America, Mexico

-The panel will argue that any legislation and regulation for new products should be guided by the science, which increasingly demonstrates the potential gains for the health of individuals and communities of smokers switching to safer ways to use nicotine.
+The panel argued that any legislation and regulation for new products should be guided by the science, which increasingly demonstrates the potential gains for the health of individuals and communities of smokers switching to safer ways to use nicotine.
 The panel also addressed some of the misinformation that regularly appears in media coverage about safer nicotine products.